babicmila/algorithms/README.md

-# algorithms
+# Sorting and Searching Algorithms

-Implementation of most common sorting and searching algorithms from stratch in Java.
+Implementation of most common sorting and searching algorithms in Java.